Forgotten NBA Players Who Deserve More Recognition: Where Are They Now?

 36. Rip Hamilton

 Richard “Rip” Hamilton is one of those utility players who could do it all.
-Rip spent the prime of his career in Detroit, helping the Pistons defeat the Lakers in an unforgettable underdog journey to win it all in 2004.
+A national champion at UConn in 1999, Rip spent the prime of his NBA career in Detroit, helping the Pistons defeat the Lakers in an unforgettable underdog journey to win it all in 2004.

 Rip is best remembered for rocking the mask for the majority of his NBA career, but it was the man behind the mask that made Detroit one of the most lovable teams of the 2000s.